pavondunbar/VaultBox/README.md

 - **Transfer** — move funds between your own wallets (settles on-chain)
 - **History** — view on-chain transaction history (both inbound and outbound, auto-synced from Etherscan / Solana RPC / Blockstream)
 - **Status** — transactions show real-time status (pending → confirmed or failed)
+- **Rename** — change the wallet label from the "Manage Wallet" section (owner only)
+- **Delete** — delete a wallet (owner only).
+If the wallet has a remaining balance, a warning is shown.
+The user can confirm deletion anyway — remaining funds will be permanently inaccessible.

 ### 6. Share Wallets
 From the wallet detail page, owners can share wallets with other registered users by entering their email address and selecting a role: